How Many Years to Study Medicine in the UK?

 During specialty training, doctors work in their chosen specialty under the supervision of senior doctors.
 They gain in-depth knowledge, refine their clinical skills, and develop expertise in their area of interest.

-Related Article: Why Do I Want to Study in the UK?
+Related Article: Do I Require a Visa to Study in the UK?

 Continuing Professional Development